Making decisions about unplanned pregnancies

 Have an abortion

-An abortion ends the pregnancy so the baby is not born.
-Depending on how many weeks pregnant you are, you could have an abortion by taking medication or by having a surgical procedure.
-Abortion, sometimes called termination, is safe and does not affect your ability to have children in future.
-The first step is to see your doctor or family planning clinic as soon as possible.
+An abortion ends a pregnancy so the baby is not born.
+Depending on how many weeks pregnant you are, you could have an abortion by taking a medicine, or by having a surgical procedure.

-Read more about abortion.
+Read more about surgical and medical abortion options.

 How do I make this decision?